-A registered counsellor
+A registered counsellor and therapist

 I am a registered member of the British Association for Counselling and Psychotherapy which is one of the main organisations representing the profession.